Bitcoin Ecosystem: Dark Horse Keeps Galloping

 The network is designed to scale Bitcoin using zkEVM, an EVM-equivalent virtual machine that employs ZK rollups for transaction verification.
 It expands Bitcoin’s capabilities without altering the base layer’s consensus rules, allowing for the development of complex applications.

-A week ago, Citrea’s BitVM-based bridge, Clementine, has been deployed on the Bitcoin testnet to facilitate more advanced smart contracts in the future.
+A week ago, Citrea’s BitVM-based bridge, Clementine, was deployed on the Bitcoin testnet to facilitate more advanced smart contracts in the future.

 Like Bitlayer, Citrea uses BitVM technology for secure cross-chain transactions, integrating fraud proofs and pre-signatures to mitigate trust risks.